ZviKnoll/-IPC---Incremental-Potential-Contact/Progress Report.md

 I used vectary software to create mesh like the object Roy gave me.
 Unfortunately, just after I finish to copy the object I realized that this software know to export just to geometric object.
 In order to solve this, I downloaded gmsh program, I tried to use it but it really uncomfortable.
 I sent message to Roy to ask him which program I should use. (~3 hr)

+## Week 14-20/05:
+Meeting with Roy about the Project progress.
+He noticed me how to continue and how the work should be. (~1 hr) Some google about how to convert stl file to msh. (~2 hr)